 Risks Associated with Money Laundering and Terrorist Financing

 Objective.
-Assess the adequacy of the bank’s systems to manage the risks associated with concentration accounts, and management’s ability to implement effective monitoring and reporting systems.
+Assess the adequacy of the bank’s systems to manage the risks associated with trade finance activities, and management’s ability to implement effective due diligence, monitoring, and reporting systems.

-1. Review the policies, procedures, and processes related to concentration accounts.
-Evaluate the adequacy of the policies, procedures, and processes in relation to the bank’s concentration account activities and the risks they represent.
+1. Review the policies, procedures, and processes related to trade finance activities.
+Evaluate the adequacy of the policies, procedures, and processes governing trade finance-related activities and the risks they present.
 Assess whether the controls are adequate to reasonably protect the bank from money laundering and terrorist financing.

-2. From a review of MIS and internal risk rating factors, determine whether the bank effectively identifies and monitors concentration accounts.
+3. From a review of MIS and internal risk rating factors, determine whether the bank effectively identifies and monitors the trade finance portfolio for suspicious or unusual activities, particularly those that pose a higher risk for money laundering.

-4. Determine whether the bank’s system for monitoring concentration accounts for suspicious activities, and for reporting of suspicious activities, is adequate given the bank’s size, complexity, location, and types of customer relationships.
+4. Determine whether the bank’s system for monitoring trade finance activities for suspicious activities, and for reporting of suspicious activities, is adequate, given the bank’s size, complexity, location, and types of customer relationships.

-6. On the basis of the bank’s risk assessment of its concentration accounts, as well as prior examination and audit reports, select a sample of concentration accounts.
-From the sample selected, perform the following examination procedures:
+6. On the basis of the bank’s risk assessment of its trade finance portfolio, as well as prior examination and audit reports, select a sample of trade finance accounts.
+From the sample selected, review customer due diligence documentation to determine whether the information is commensurate with the customer’s risk.
+Identify any unusual or suspicious activities.

-7. On the basis of examination procedures completed, including transaction testing, form a conclusion about the adequacy of policies, procedures, and processes associated with concentration accounts.
+8. On the basis of examination procedures completed, including transaction testing, form a conclusion about the adequacy of policies, procedures, and processes associated with trade finance activities.

 |< Previous Page